Ces-D/cobblepot/README.md

       - **Date**
       - **Account Debited** - _Name of Customer_ to be recorded who is purchasing the goods and credit only from an entity
       - **Invoice No** - Sale invoice no
       - **PR** - Post Reference Entries and is recorded to the relevant account (Customer Account) daily.
-Enter certain no. and the same no. to be alloted to Customer Account for tracking
+Enter certain no. and the same no. to be allotted to Customer Account for tracking
       - **Account Receivable and Sales** - The _Amount_ to be mentioned which will receive from the customer.
 Account receivables to be debited and sales to be credited by the same account
       - **Cost of Goods Sold and Inventory** - The cost of price of goods sold to be mentioned and the cost of goods sold to be debited and inventory to be credited to the same account
     - **Cash Receipts Journal** - Is used to record all receipts of cash during an accounting period and works on the golden rule of accounting - debit what comes in and credits what goes out.
 The receipts can be further divided into: _Receipt of Cash from Cash Sales_, _receipt of Cash from Credit Customers_, _Receipt of Cash from Other Services_.
 The format of these transactions are _date_, _account credited_, _Ref_, _Explanation_, _Cash Dr_, _Sales Discount Dr_, _Accounts Receivable Cr_, _Sales Cr_, _Other Accounts Cr_.
 The single disadvantage of the cash receipts journal is that it only takes into account the cash basis of accounting.
 FIXME: might not be relevant for double entry accounting context